peterahn8/Whispr/README.md

 4. Find open-source projects on GitHub that have already incorporated the selected technologies.

    - GitHub API enables `Whispr` to seek repositories based on their tags, such as `javascript` and `bootstrap`.

-### Problems Plaguing Aspiring Developers

-1. Lack of long-term planning, leading to scope creep

-   - Aspiring developers spend the majority of their time practicing languages and frameworks.
-Project planning is usually an afterthought, after some code has already been written.

-2. Lack of clarity in tech stack selection:

-   - Aspiring developers often struggle to choose the right technologies for their projects.
-They need guidance on selecting appropriate programming languages, frameworks, and tools based on project requirements and industry trends.

-### Overall Objectives

-1. Explore methods to make prompt engineering accessible to users.

-   - Users should be able to engineer their responses in an accessible frontend UI.

-2. Explore the modularity of GPT when used programmatically.

-   - `Whispr` can make external API calls to OpenAI API and GitHub API.
-It can analyze large amounts of data and provide actionable insights.

-3. _Don't reinvent the wheel._

-   - I'm only building the backbone of this web app to handle user interaction and server requests. `gpt-3.5-turbo` does the heavy lifting by delivering novel, creative, and structured roadmaps.

 ## Getting Started